Use library functions by a short name

 When a function is exported, it is assigned to the corresponding global identifier.
 When it is unexported, the corresponding identifier is deleted.

-We export and unexport all public functions of the library numlib:
+Export all functions of the library numlib:

 Warning: Identifier 'contfrac' already has a value.
 It is not exported. [use]